Rotax 912

 The Rotax 912 is a horizontally-opposed four-cylinder, naturally-aspirated, four-stroke aircraft engine with a reduction gearbox.
 It features liquid-cooled cylinder heads and air-cooled cylinders.
 Originally equipped with carburetors, later versions are fuel injected.
 Dominating the market for small aircraft and kitplanes, Rotax produced its 50,000th 912-series engine in 2014.
 Originally available only for light sport aircraft, ultralight aircraft, autogyros and drones, the 912-series engine was approved for certified aircraft in 1995.

+In the 2020s, the engine is used in unmanned aerial vehicle (UAV) applications, such as the UAE REACH-S drone.

 Design and development

 The Rotax 912 was first sold in 1989 in non-certificated form for use in ultralights and motorgliders.
-The original 80 hp 912 UL engine has a capacity of 1211 cc and a compression ratio of 9.1:1, and is designed to work with regular automotive gasoline, with up to 10% ethanol.
+The original 80 hp 912 UL engine has a capacity of 1211 cc and a compression ratio of 9.1:1, and was designed to work with regular automotive gasoline, with up to 10% ethanol.
 The later certified 100 hp 912 ULS variant has a compression ratio of 11:1, and requires 91-octane ("premium") auto gas (100LL leaded avgas can be used, sparingly).

 The engine differs from previous generation aircraft engines (such as the Lycoming O-235) in that it has air-cooled cylinders with liquid-cooled heads and uses a 2.43:1 PSRU reduction gearbox to reduce the engine's relatively high 5,800 rpm shaft speed to a more conventional 2,400 rpm for the propeller.
 The gearbox has proven to be generally trouble-free.
 On the 912A, F and UL the standard reduction ratio is 2.27:1 with 2.43:1 optional.
 Lubrication is dry sump, and fuel is supplied via dual CV carburetors, or fully redundant electronic fuel injection in the 912iS.

 The 912's lubrication system differs from most dry-sump designs in that oil is forced into the storage tank by crankcase pressure rather than by a separate scavenge pump.
 This requires a novel preflight inspection procedure: before checking the oil level with the dipstick, the engine is "burped" by removing the oil filler cap and turning the propeller until a gurgling sound is heard, which indicates that all oil has been forced into the tank and the oil level can now be checked accurately.

 A relatively unique feature is the inclusion of an overload clutch fitted as standard in all certified engines, and most non-certified models.
 In the event of a prop strike, the clutch disengages the prop from the drivetrain to avoid engine damage, and in many cases an expensive overhaul can be avoided.
 The gearbox is removed and inspected, and if the crankshaft is not out of round, the engine can be reassembled and placed back into service.
 A torsional shock absorber consisting of 2 dog gears serves to smooth the power pulses and reduce gearbox wear during startup and shutdown.